AlexYelisieiev/ai-presentation-generator/README.md

 ## Features 🌟

 - Generate a full-length presentation on any given topic.
-- Choose from various themes for your presentation.
+- Choose from 2 presentation themes.
 - Output the presentation in different formats: PDF, PPTX, HTML.

 ## Usage example 🔮